starship/starship/docs/ckb-IR/config/README.md

 ::: tip

 This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.
+If you use [pixi](https://pixi.sh), you can disable pixi's prompt modifier by running `pixi config set change-ps1 false`.

 :::